-Terminal dark/light mode
+Terminal auto dark/light mode

 Here's how to update fish and neovim color scheme following the system theme when running in iTerm2.

-Terminal dark/light mode
+Terminal auto dark/light mode

 Photo by Pawel Czerwinski / Unsplash